 I don’t know if sharing those things, those secrets that I kept to be a “good example” for others and maintain a certain reputation, would have helped them or their marriage.
-But I do know this; NOT sharing them harmed everyone.
-Including me.
-It contributed to me living in denial and duplicity and left no room for hope or inspiration should I ever have relief or progress in defeating such flaws.
+But I do know this: NOT sharing them harmed everyone, including me.
+It contributed to my living in denial and duplicity, and left no room for hope or inspiration that I should ever have relief or progress in defeating such flaws.
 My battles remained my own.
 They kept me lonely and helped no one.
-As a result, I lived in shame and fear of being found out (though I am sure, people around me suspected that i wasn’t perfect…).
+As a result, I lived in shame and fear of being found out (though I am sure, people around me suspected that I wasn’t perfect…).
 I also left no room for God to use my crap and redeem it by giving courage, strength and hope to someone else who might need to know that they are not the only one.

-Glennon says this about her relationships friends and people she has known for years: “We’ve spent our time together talking about everything but what matters.
+Glennon says this about her relationships, friends, and people she has known for years: “We’ve spent our time together talking about everything but what matters.
 We’ve never brought to each other the heavy things we were meant to help each other carry.
 We’ve only introduced each other to our representatives, while our real selves tried to live life alone.
 We thought that was safer.
 We thought that this way our real selves wouldn’t get hurt…It becomes clear that we are all hurting anyway.”

 Like the Velveteen Rabbit and Pinocchio, I finally became REAL.
 Able to be ever-so-slightly vulnerable.
 On most days (when I am emotionally and spiritually aware and healthy), I care more about how my story can be used for good than what you think about me as a result of hearing it.
-I devote significant time and self-talk and prayer to reminding myself of how to bring the inside me to the outside (as Glennon puts it) and avoid sending a “representative” in my place.
+I devote significant time and self-talk and prayer to reminding myself of how to bring the inside-me to the outside (as Glennon puts it) and avoid sending a “representative” in my place.
 This is my living amends for the years of trying to be “shiny” on the outside and withholding the “shattered” on the inside.

 Lord—give us courage to be ourselves.